sowcow/ogden-german/README.md

 Desktop in-browesr app.

+Chill and simple process.

+## Process

 - See a word in english.
 - Type it in german.
 - See if you typed it right.
 - Your score reflects that.
-- There is a time limit.
+- Draw some images right on the screen if you want.
+- Hit escape when you are ready to finish.
+- Review words by hovering mouse above them on the final screen.

+## Features

-- The list of words is taken from Ogden's Basic English vocabulary with omition of ~5 words.
+- The list of words is taken from Ogden's Basic English vocabulary (with omition of ~5 words).
 - Abundant list of translations has been automatically generated
-- Drawing images for words for yourself (pen pressure is not going to be supported)
+- Drawing images for words for yourself (pen pressure is not supported by browsers afaik)
-- Spaced repitition system
+- Simple spaced repitition system

 ## Status